Skip to main content

 enable_control_api true

-where plugin_opt_disconnected_clients_ttl 300 is the time time to live of the disconnected clients in seconds.
+where plugin_opt_disconnected_clients_ttl 300 is the time to live of the disconnected clients in seconds.

 Using this configuration, an initial dynamic security configuration will be created and the initial admin credentials stored at /var/opt/cedalo/mosquitto/dynamic-security.json.pw - this file should be removed after the credentials are recorded elsewhere.
 The admin password should be provided to the Cedalo MQTT Platform.